-Samples for Different Scenarios
+Sales Letter Example for Different Scenarios

 Now that you have a theory of how to write a sales letter, we have provided you with practical examples below to give you a clear picture of what a sales letter looks like.

-Introductory Sales Letter
+Introductory Sales Letter Example